Trump sex assault accuser E. Jean Carroll says allegations’ notoriety made her ‘hated by a lot more people’

 “Yes, I’m more well known — and I’m hated by a lot more people,” Carroll, 80, said in response to a question from Trump lawyer Alina Habba during her second day on the witness stand.

-In a cross-examination rife with sustained objections, Habba asked Carroll if her reputation was better today than it was before she came forward about being sexually assaulted by Trump in 2019.
+In a cross-examination rife with sustained objections, Habba asked Carroll if her reputation was better today than it was before she came forward in 2019 about being sexually assaulted by Trump in 1996.

 “No, my status was lowered,” Carroll replied matter-of-factly.
 “I’m partaking in this trial to bring my old reputation and status back.”